 If you’re stressed your heart likely feels like it is beating straight out of your chest.
 A common culprit of stress is high blood pressure but a sauna works to reduce the risk by increasing your body’s circulation.
 This helps your heart and reduces blood pressure.

 By consistently sitting in a sauna, you will actively work to remove toxins from your body, increase your resistance to stress, and also decrease your general anxiety.

 If you struggle with a condition such as fibromyalgia or are a frequent gym-goer, you’ve probably developed your own methods of managing or staying on top of any muscular pain that arises.
 This may include drawing yourself a hot bath packed with lots of Epsom salts or applying a heat pack directly to the point of pain.

-Yet if these methods aren’t effective enough to work for your specific needs, there is a better way to help your body to heal sore muscles and accelerate the rate of recovery – which is arguably the most comfortable and relaxing way to do so.
+Yet if these methods aren’t effective enough to work for your specific needs, there is a better way to help your body heal sore muscles and accelerate the rate of recovery – arguably the most comfortable and relaxing way to do so.

 Saunas, especially infrared saunas, work to soothe aches and pains in your joints and muscles by helping blood vessels to relax and dilate, improving the elasticity of muscle tendons, helping blood flow to increase, and generally relieving any tension around your body.

 This will leave you and your body feeling energized!

 As mentioned above, the body will also release endorphins while in a sauna which might help to distract from the overall rate of pain felt.